 These vegetarian Butternut Enchiladas are filled with roasted butternut squash and black beans and baked in a simple, yet flavorful Mole Sauce.
 Topped with cilantro, avocado and toasted sesame seeds and pumpkin seeds, serve this up with this Mexican slaw for a fast and delicious vegetarian dinner, perfect for fall!
 Vegan adaptable!

 - 1 small butternut squash ( or sub other winter squash) peeled, diced (2 1/2– 3 cups)

 - oil, salt and pepper

-- 6 ounces crumbled queso fresco cheese- or shredded jack or mozzarella
+- 6 ounces crumbled queso fresco cheese (or shredded jack, mozzarella or meltable vegan cheese)

 - 15 ounce can tomato sauce